DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-12-separating-the-published-status-into-open-closed-and-scheduled.md

       src: course-statuses.png
 ---

 Courses in Publish postgraduate teacher training courses (Publish) are assigned a status.
 Statuses indicate to users where the course is in the publishing lifecycle.
-For example, a course with the ‘draft’ status indicates that the course is being created and has not yet been published.
+For example, a course with the ‘Draft’ status indicates that the course is being created and has not yet been published.

 Previously, when a course was published, it was assigned the status ‘Published’.
 This status did not indicate the true state of the course on Find postgraduate teacher training (Find) since the state is also determined by the number of vacancies and whether the recruitment cycle was open for applications.